stuartmcalpine/pyread_swift/README.md

 The package can read ``swiftsim`` snapshots both in "collective" (i.e., multiple MPI ranks read from a single file simultaneously) and "distributed" (i.e., each MPI reads an individual snapshot file part in isolation) modes.

-Can also read in pure serial, if no MPI libraries are installed.

 ## Installation

 ### Requirements